CluedIn-io/CluedIn.Documentation/docs/030-administration/020-roles.md

 - **Accountable** – administrator access to the claim.

+Each subsequent access level includes all permissions from the previous access level.

-**Note:** We are working on making the access levels consistent within the platform.
-Currently, for some modules, the activity represented by the **Responsible** and **Accountable** access levels is the same.
+**Note:** In CluedIn, the most commonly used access levels are Informed and Consulted.
+We are working on making the access levels consistent within the platform.
+Currently, for some modules, the activity represented by the Responsible and Accountable access levels is the same.

+All authorized users have a list of claims and access levels applied to them.
+If a user has multiple roles with different claim access levels, then the higher access level will be applied to the user.
+For example, if a user is assigned both the DataArchitect and DeduplicationAdministrator roles, the user will have the Consulted access level to the Clean claim, even though this access level is set to None for the DataArchitect.